Samson Lee: International career

 Lee was selected in the squad for the 2014 Wales rugby union tour of South Africa, coming off the bench in the first test.
 He made his first start in the second test, as Wales narrowly lost to South Africa, in place of stalwart Adam Jones.
 Lee was cited for a headbutt on Flip van der Merwe and received a five week ban.
 By the autumn, Lee was pushing for first choice, starting all four tests in the series.

-For the 2015 Six Nations Championship, Lee retained the starting birth, but was ruled out of the second match against Scotland, having suffered a concussion in the opening fixture against England.
+For the 2015 Six Nations Championship, Lee retained the starting berth, but was ruled out of the second match against Scotland, having suffered a concussion in the opening fixture against England.
 He returned to the team after recovering, but suffered an achilles injury against Ireland, which ruled him out for the remainder of the season.
 Lee overcame odds to recover in time for the 2015 Rugby World Cup.
 During the tournament, Lee scored his first international try, coming against Uruguay.

 Lee started all five matches for Wales during the 2016 Six Nations Championship.
 During the match against England, he was racially abused by prop Joe Marler, for which Marler received a two match ban and £20,000 fine.
 Lee also played against England in a warm up match ahead of the 2016 Wales rugby union tour of New Zealand.
 Lee played in all three of the tests, starting the final two.

-A knee injury ruled Lee out of the 2017 June rugby union tests.
+A knee injury ruled Lee out of the 2017 Wales rugby union tour of Tonga and Samoa.
 Another achilles injury would see Lee unable to participate in the 2017 end-of-year rugby union internationals.
 Lee recovered in time to be selected for the 2018 Six Nations Championship, starting the first three matches of the series.
 A back injury prevented Lee from featuring in any of the tests on the 2018 Wales rugby union tour to Argentina and the United States.
 Finally, a hamstring injury kept Lee out of the 2018 end-of-year rugby union internationals.

 Lee recovered in time to participate in the 2019 Six Nations Championship, featuring in the first two tests before succumbing to injury, as Wales went on to win the Grand Slam.
 Lee was not selected in the squad for the 2019 Rugby World Cup.
 After more than a year out of international reckoning, Lee returned to the Wales squad for the 2020 end-of-year rugby union internationals, playing in four of the tests.
 Injury would prevent his selection for the 2021 Six Nations Championship.
 Lee earned a recall to the Wales squad for the 2021 July rugby union tests, following an injury to Tomas Francis, but he did not appear in any match day squad.

 International tries

 Personal life

 Lee is a member of the Traveller community.
+He was subject to racial abuse from England prop Joe Marler during a Six Nations match in 2016, for which Marler received a fine and two match ban.